Compare roles in health

 Don't forget, you can also save your role comparisons by registering with us.

-You’ll need to follow a set pattern of training which usually starts with a five year first degree in medicine and two years of foundation training, 3 years core training (CT1-3), followed by 3 years specialists training (ST4-6).
+Training usually starts with a five year first degree in medicine and two years of foundation training.
+You will then take three years of core training (CT1-3), followed by three years of specialist training (ST3-6).
 This period of training will include completing your royal college exams.
 Length of training can vary according to your circumstances.

 Working hours should not exceed 48 hours a week.
-The working hours may sometimes extend beyond the normal working week to include early mornings, evenings, weekends and on call.
+The working hours may sometimes extend beyond the normal working day including early mornings, evenings, weekends and on call.
 The basic salary ranges from £29,384 to £34,012.
-Once you start your specialty training as a forensic psychiatrist employed by the NHS, you can expect to earn a salary of at least £40,257, which can increase to between £84,559 and £114,003 as a consultant.
+Once you start your specialty training as a general psychiatrist employed by the NHS, you can expect to earn a salary of at least £40,257, which can increase to between £84,559 and £114,003 as a consultant.

-There are currently 333 consultant forensic psychiatrists working in the NHS in England.
-In 2020, there were 55 applications for 34 specialty training places.
-You could specialise in adolescent forensic psychiatry, forensic learning disability psychiatry, forensic psychotherapy, old-age forensic psychiatry and substance misuse.
-You’ll also teach medical or postgraduate students.
+There are approximately 2,724 general psychiatrists working in the NHS in England.
+In 2020, there were 174 applications for 155 specialty training places.
+You'll specialise in liaison psychiatry, rehabilitation psychiatry or substance misuse psychiatry.

 Midwives provide care and support to women and their families while pregnant, throughout labour and during the period after a baby’s birth.